financefeast/doc_md/content/_index.md

 ## Run Examples

-We have plenty of python examples to get you started.
+We have plenty of python examples to get you started coded in python.
+From simple Google Colab or Postman scripts, to more advanced.